All Products

 Important

-• For a CLB instance with a Layer 7 listener, the port is removed if you replace the public IP address bound to the instance, replace the listener port's certificate with a third-party certificate, or enable mutual authentication.
+• For a Classic Load Balancer (CLB) instance with a Layer 7 listener: replace the public IP address that is associated with the instance, replace the listener port's certificate with a third-party certificate, or enable mutual authentication.

-• For an ECS instance or a CLB instance with a Layer 4 listener, the port is removed if you replace the public IP address bound to the instance or enable mutual authentication.
+• For an ECS instance or a Classic Load Balancer (CLB) instance with a Layer 4 listener: replace the public IP address that is associated with the instance or enable mutual authentication.

-• For an ECS instance, traffic from the EIP or public IP address is redirected.
+• For an ECS instance, WAF redirects traffic from the EIP or public IP address.

 • If you unbind an EIP from an ECS instance, the traffic redirection configuration is automatically deleted.